St John Ogilvie's

 What the Church teaches on crucial issues from the time of Pope Leo XIII to our present Pope Leo XIV.

-Started on 16 September 2025 and continues each Tuesday (7:30pm till 8:30pm) until 25 November 2025.
+Started on 16 September 2025, the series continues each Tuesday (7:30pm till 8:30pm) until 25 November 2025.

 Did you know that you can increase the value of your church donations by 25% without any additional cost to yourself.
 Click the button below to find out more then download the registration form.